ZaatourRim/WeatherShopper/README.md

 1. Clone this repository or download the project files.

 ### running-with-docker
-  - run this command to build the Docker image everytime you change something in the code:
+  - run this command to build the Docker image and everytime you change something in the code:

    ```docker build -t my-weather-shopper . ```
   - run this command to run the container in Docker, my-weather-shopper is the name of the image: